GatoGraphQL/ExtensionStarter/README.md

 ### Initialize the Project

+This step will replace all the generic strings in the extension starter (the PHP namespace `MyCompanyForGatoGraphQL`, company name `My Company`, and others) with the values corresponding to your project.

-Replace the variables with your own values, and run:
+Input your values in the command below, and then run:

 ```bash
 composer initialize-project -- \